ptsteadman/jekyll-now/_posts/2015-03-02-NGINX-Static-Locations.md

 title: Static NGINX Locations
 ---
-I try to get a lot of mileage out of the single AWS t2.micro instance I keep running, which means I have many different projects running on many different paths on a single server.
+I try to get a lot of mileage out of the single AWS t2.micro instance I keep running, which means I have many different projects running on different paths on a single server.
 Everytime I finish a project, I have to relearn how to add new "locations" (paths) to the NGINX virtual host.

 I was really frustrated when I couldn't figure out how to add a static location for the Jekyll website I created for the game I'm developing.
 I kept trying to do something like this: